greg-raven/Uncommon-Sense/_posts/2023-05-23-constituting-government.md

 ---
-title: 'How people constitute a government'
+title: "How people constitute a government"
 layout: post
 categories:
 - Constitution